XioZ/ada-zalix-website/README.md

 # 5. Conclusion
 Finally after a wonderful jouney, we arrived to the following conclusions.
-1. The Drama genre has consistently received widespread acclaim for its high quality over the past decades, particularly when combined with Romantic themes.
+1. The Drama genre has consistently garnered widespread acclaim for its exceptional quality throughout the past decades, especially when intertwined with Romantic themes.
+Short films exhibit the highest success rate, closely followed by Drama, while Action and Adventure movies, although gaining popularity, showcase the lowest success rate.
+Additionally, familial themes prevail across various genres with high-rated movies.
 2. Movies with high ratings are commonly associated with a duration longer than 80 minutes, which appears to be a preferred sweet spot for audience satisfaction.
 3. While ethnically diverse films initially garnered higher ratings, an increase in their production volume over the years has led to a convergence with the average ratings of non-diverse films.
 This suggests that ethnic diversity alone may not guarantee consistently higher ratings.
 4. Through meticulous refinement in delineating the criteria for star actors, we come the conclusion that there are actors whose presence demonstrably exerted a substantial influence on the ratings of movies.